degreepath/auditor/tests/snapshots/2015-16/major/asian-studies.md

 - “Electives”

 # Language
-For this requirement, you must take two from among the following courses:
+For this requirement, you must take two of the following courses:

 - CHIN 231
 - CHIN 232